Skip to content

 How does this role align to the green agenda?

-The primary purpose of the role of an Environmental Consultant is to assess and evaluate the impact and environmental impact likely to result from a specific project/product/activity or service/development.
-Often, Environmental Consultants will advise on output/results verses environmental implications and improvements.
+The primary purpose of the role of an Environmental / Sustainability Consultant is to assess and evaluate the impact and environmental impact likely to result from a specific project/product/activity or service/development.
+Often, consultants will advise on output/results verses environmental implications and improvements.
 Fields of work may cross many different sectors and industries.

 As well as looking at the environmental impacts, a Sustainability Consultant will often advise on a broader range of areas, such as social value, human rights and corporate responsibility.